Bachelor of Arts in Art

 - Create artwork that is technically proficient and imbued with meaningful content.

-- Demonstrate a general understanding, ability, and resourcefulness with a wide range of art media, as well as a deeper understanding of at least one medium such as drawing, painting, sculpture, photography, digital media or art history.
+- Demonstrate a general understanding, ability, and resourcefulness with a wide range of art media, as well as a deeper understanding of at least one medium such as drawing, painting, sculpture, or photography.

 - Have an openness to ideas other than their own, and a willingness to take risks with their own work.